Have Happier Holidays in Asheville

 Polar Express Train

 If you’re bringing the whole family to town, make sure to reserve your spot on the Polar Express Train.
-The Great Smoky Mountains Railroad takes the train to the North Pole to visit Santa.
-Enjoy hot chocolate and other treats as you listen to music from the movie soundtrack, and sing carols on the ride back to the train depot.
+The Great Smoky Mountains Railroad takes the train to the North Pole to visit Santa, beginning on Nov.
+9. Enjoy hot chocolate and other treats as you listen to music from the movie soundtrack, and sing carols on the ride back to the train depot.
 All the details you need can be found at the GSMR website.

 There are also numerous small towns around Asheville that create cozy scenes along their main streets with lights, special shopping hours, and tree-lighting ceremonies.
 Some that are especially worthwhile include Dillsboro, Hendersonville, Saluda, and Sylva.